-Looking at the left columns of Fig. 3, we see that the peak of the star formation happened at the start of the galaxy's evolution.
-This peak is seen across the different samples, although it lasts for longer at the central part of the galaxy.
-One can see that both the SFH from the deterministic and the Group 01 samples have a SFH that peaks at 1.4 Gyr and decreases gradually over approximately 0.3 Gyr, while the Groups 02, 03 and 04 have peaks that lasts only for about 0.1 Gyr.
+although it lasts for longer in the central part of the galaxy.
+One can see that both the deterministic and the Group 01 samples have an SFH that peaks at 1.4 Gyr and decreases gradually over approximately 0.3 Gyr, while Groups 02, 03, and 04 have peaks that lasts only for about 0.1 Gyr.
 There is still star formation happening during the rest of the history of this galaxy across all regions, but at a much lower rate.

-It is expected that a galaxy that evolved in isolation would not present further enhancement of the star formation after the first peak, which is driven by formation of the arms in this simulation.
-The new born stellar populations tend to be concentrated in the central regions following the initial gas density distribution, but they will also populate the denser regions of arms.
-After this, the star formation self-regulates consuming the remaining gas (recall that there are no external gas inflows or mergers in this isolated case) into stars which, subsequently, injects supernova feedback into the ISM.
-The energy increases the temperature and pressure and contributes to regulate the star formation activity, producing a more continuous star formation activity with same weak star formation bursts.
+It is expected that a galaxy that evolved in isolation would not present further enhancement of the star formation after the first peak, which is driven by the formation of the arms in this simulation.
+The newborn stellar populations tend to be concentrated in the central regions following the initial gas density distribution, but they will also populate the denser regions of arms.
+After this, the star formation self-regulates, consuming the remaining gas (recall that there are no external gas inflows or mergers in this isolated case) into stars, which subsequently injects SN feedback into the ISM.
+The energy increases the temperature and pressure and contributes to regulate the star formation activity, producing a more continuous star formation activity with the same weak star formation bursts.

 The AMR relations in the middle panels show the relation between chemical enrichment and the SFH.
-Since a lot of stellar particles are formed at the beginning of the galaxy's history, it is expected that chemical enrichment will happen quickly, particularly at the central regions where the gas density is highest.
+Since a lot of stellar particles are formed at the beginning of the galaxy's history, it is expected that chemical enrichment will happen quickly, particularly in the central regions where the gas density is highest.
 The AMR is therefore expected to be steep for stellar particles formed at the epoch of the star formation peak.
 We observe that happening in all regions.
 Once the star formation has slowed down, the metallicity slightly increases.
 We can note some differences among regions.
-The AMR relation at the central regions increases more monotonically, which is an effect of a more significant star formation happening over a longer period of time with respect to the outer regions.
-This can also be seen from the cumulative mass ratio of Fig. 2 where the central region forms 50% or 80% of its stellar particles later than the outer regions.
-The level of metal enrichment reached by each stellar populations is also different, being the central regions systematically more enriched, as expected.
+The AMR relation in the central regions increases more monotonically, which is an effect of more significant star formation happening over a longer period of time with respect to the outer regions.
+This can also be seen from the cumulative mass ratio of Figure 2, where the central region forms 50% or 80% of its stellar particles later than the outer regions.
+The level of metal enrichment reached by each stellar population is also different, with the central regions being systematically more enriched, as expected.

-The AMR of the Groups 02, 03 and 04 show a breaking point around 1.3 Gyr, which is related to the abrupt change of star formation activity at that time.
-The AMR of the Group 04 has very few stellar particles with ages younger than about 1.2 Gyr.
-In fact, from Fig. 2, we see that 80% of the stellar mass in that region are formed 1.2 Gyr ago.
-It is thus more difficult to attribute these stellar particles as a population that is following one chemical evolution path through a ancestraldescendant relationship.
+The AMRs of Groups 02, 03, and 04 show a breaking point around 1.3 Gyr, which is related to the abrupt change of star formation activity at that time.
+The AMR of Group 04 has very few stellar particles with ages younger than about 1.2 Gyr.
+In fact, from Figure 2, we see that 80% of the stellar mass in that region was formed 1.2 Gyr ago.
+It is thus more difficult to attribute these stellar particles as a population that is following one chemical evolution path through an ancestor-descendant relationship.

-In all the analysed samples, we observe a decrease of [O/Fe] with the increase of [Fe/H], as expected according to chemical evolution of galaxies.
-In the first stages of evolution of the simulation, multiple SNII occur producing O in great quantity.
-SNIa progenitors have longer lifetimes, therefore only at later stages, Fe is deposited in the ISM in a more substantial way, decreasing [O/Fe].
+In all the analyzed samples, we observe a decrease of [O/Fe] with the increase of [Fe/H], as expected according to the chemical evolution of galaxies.
+In the first stages of the evolution of the simulation, multiple SNe II occur, producing O in great quantity.
+SNe Ia progenitors have longer lifetimes, therefore only at later stages is Fe deposited in the ISM in a more substantial way, decreasing [O/Fe].
 This is seen in every panel.